Medically reviewed by Drugs.com. Last updated on Mar 15, 2023.

 - Treat clothing and skin with tick repellents containing diethyltoluamide (DEET), or use the pesticide permethrin on clothing (but not skin).

-- Thoroughly check yourself, children and pets for ticks after spending time in tick-infested areas.
+- Thoroughly check yourself, children, and pets for ticks after spending time in tick-infested areas.
 Remember to check the scalp.
 If one tick is found, check for more.

 When a tick is discovered on the skin or scalp, it should be removed immediately to avoid a skin reaction and to reduce the likelihood of developing a tick-borne infectious disease.
 Grasp the head of the tick with a pair of flat or curved forceps or tweezers held as close to the skin as possible.
 Avoid squeezing the tick.
 Gently pull the head of the tick away from the skin without twisting.
 The bite should be cleaned with soap and water.
 Save the tick in a container with a tight-fitting lid.

 For people in areas where Lyme disease rates are high, one dose of doxycycline can prevent disease if taken within three days of a tick bite.
 So for those at highest risk, early treatment may be appropriate.
+This is especially important if the tick was engorged, as this suggests it was attached for long enough to transmit the bacterium that causes Lyme disease.

 Seek medical attention if a tick has buried itself deep in the skin and you cannot remove it or if you find an engorged tick on your skin and are living in or visiting an area where Lyme disease is a risk.
 Fever and flulike symptoms require medical attention if you know you've recently been bitten by a tick or if the symptoms are accompanied by a skin rash, particularly the bull's-eye rash characteristic of Lyme disease.
 Muscle weakness or paralysis requires immediate medical attention.